time-killer-games/freebsd-arcade-builder/README.md

 The screen resolution of the operating system is rendered at `640x480` pixels.

-Edit the `build.sh` and `loader.conf` to change it to a new screen resolution.
+Edit `build.sh` and `loader.conf` to change this to a new screen resolution.